xzuku/jekyll-portfolio-plugin/README.md

 Next, add the following to your `_config.yml` file.
 Mine looks like this, but you have to modify the paths to match yours:

 ```
-portfolio_root: /projects
+portfolio_root: /portfolio
-portfolio_path: /media/wern/Files/files/octopress/source/images/pages/projects
+portfolio_path: /filesystem/path/project/portfolio
-portfolio_img_root: /images/pages/projects
+portfolio_img_root: /portfolio/images
 ```

 The `portfolio_root` is the path that points out to your portfolio when you accessed your blog from the browser.

-The `portfolio_path` is the actual path in your filesystem where the images for your portfolio is stored.
+The `portfolio_path` is the actual path in your filesystem where the files for your portfolio are stored.

-The `portfolio_img_root` is the path that points out to where the images for your portfolio are.
+The `portfolio_img_root` is the path that points to the location of the images for your portfolio.

-Next, add the contents of the `Rakefile` in this repository to your `Rakefile`.
-Note that you can modify the portfolio directory, by default its named `portfolio`:
+Next, add the contents of the `Rakefile` in this repository to your own `Rakefile`.
+Note that you can modify the portfolio directory, by default, it is named `portfolio`:

 ```
 portfolio_dir = "portfolio"